drkhodakarami/drkhodakarami.github.io/Logger.md

 ## Logger Class

 The class is not a static helper one.
 You need to create an instance of this class in your project and use that static instance in your project.
+Remember, in the code snippet bellow, the Logger class should reference the <a name=".text-danger">jiraiyah.logger.Logger<\a> and no other Logger class available.

 In your main mod initialization class:
 ```java